datashinobi108/parsers/README.md

 - 213: Top global brands (2000-2020)
 - 214: World's richest people (2010-2021)
 - 215: Who we spend our time with by age
+- 216: Coronavirus vs other communicable diseases (2020)